mvaibhav5874/Cloud_Storage_Setup/README.md

 ### procedure:
 1.Creating an S3 bucket :
   - Firstly we need to create an S3 bucket
+  - We need to select the purpose of the bucket (Genral purpose)
   -  we need to give an name to the bucket.
+(Task-1)
 >[!WARNING]
->The name of the bucket to be globally availble .
+>The name of the bucket should be within the global namespace .